 Following the article on the Helderberg published by Politicsweb, I was requested to take another look at an equally contentious accident - that which led to the death of President Samora Machel of Mozambique.

 At the time an international team of experts drawn form Russia, Mozambique and South Africa performed a factual investigation.
 The pertinent aviation facts were agreed between all the parties.

-That none of the new investigations have been able to find any supporting evidence to implicate South Africa in a plot to deliberately lead the airliner of-track and make it impact the hills of the Eastern South African border region, all that is left are the actual facts that were originally uncovered.
+That none of the new investigations have been able to find any supporting evidence to implicate South Africa in a plot to deliberately lead the airliner off-track and make it impact the hills of the Eastern South African border region is telling of itself.
+Nevertheless, I undertook to again look at the actual facts that were originally uncovered.

 The article may be viewed here.